-In line with Scheme regulations, the Pension Fund Sub-committee and Pensions Board are now fully established and, in accordance with the respective terms of reference which were agreed at the first meeting, the group have met concurrently on four occasions during 2020-2021.
+In line with Scheme regulations, and the respective terms of reference for the Pension Fund Sub-committee and Pensions Board, the group met concurrently on four occasions during 2021-2022.

-Training activity for the members of the Pension Fund Sub-committee and Pension Board was undertaken during the financial year 2020-2021, in accordance with the agreed training plan, to enable Councillors charged with the governance of the Fund to execute their role as quasi-trustees effectively.
-In recognition of the complex and ever changing environment of Local Government Pension Scheme finance, and specifically to address the governance requirements, the Chartered Institute of Public Finance and Accountancy Code of Practice on Public Sector Pensions Finance Knowledge and Skills has been adopted.
+Training activity for the members of the Pension Fund Sub-committee and Pension Board was undertaken during the financial year 2021-2022, in accordance with the agreed training plan, to enable Councillors charged with the governance of the Fund to execute their role as quasi-trustees effectively.
+In recognition of the complex and ever-changing environment of Local Government Pension Scheme finance, and specifically to address the governance requirements, the Chartered Institute of Public Finance and Accountancy Code of Practice on Public Sector Pensions Finance Knowledge and Skills has been adopted.